 In asking these questions, which are likely to evolve over time, the COI seeks to understand better the evident value of engaging Columbia faculty and students in off-campus education, to refine the committee’s understanding of best practices in the rapidly changing field of global education, and to maximize the value of these exciting and ambitious programs for all members of the Columbia community.

-If you have questions about the process of proposing an off-campus course to the COI, please contact Dean Lisa Hollibaugh (CC) or Dean Victoria Rosner (GS) by writing to email@example.com.
+If you have questions about the process of proposing an off-campus course to the COI, please contact Lisa Hollibaugh, dean of Academic Affairs for Columbia College, or Caroline Marvin, dean of Academic Affairs of The School of General Studies, by writing to firstname.lastname@example.org.
 In considering the following questions, please don’t hesitate to reach out to us if we can assist you in formulating your responses.